Abuse - Causing harm to a person on purpose. This includes yelling, ignoring a person's need, hurting or inappropriate touching.

 Emergency - A sudden and unexpected change in physical or mental health which, if not treated right away, could result in 1) loss of life or limb, 2) impairment to bodily function, or 3) permanent damage to a body part.

-Grievance - Your statement of dissatisfaction with any part of your care.
+Grievance - Is an expression of dissatisfaction about any matter other than an Adverse Benefit Determination.
 A grievance can be filed over the phone or in writing, and must be filed directly with your plan.

 Health Information - Facts about your health care you can receive from your provider.
 It includes information about your physical and mental health, as well as payments for health care.